 Regarding intranet trends and norms, Nielsen Norman Group’s findings on social tool integration state that there was little training required, that communities normally “police themselves” so topics stay on track through the use of ‘community managers’, and that “even a few active contributors can add substantial value to the entire organization.”
 They saw the value in utilizing social media tools to engage employees, and they stated that there is “no doubt that social features are even more useful inside the enterprise for the support of employee collaboration and knowledge management.”

-Collaboration and social intranet tools are especially useful for global enterprises that are looking to connect intranet users from all around the globe.
+Employee collaboration and social intranet tools are especially useful for global enterprises that are looking to connect intranet users from all around the globe.
 A virtual, social space will open communication between employees who may be in search of someone with a specific skill set, and connecting them will increase productivity and efficiency in the workplace.

 Full access to the intranet system from your employee’s mobile device